Benefits Of Activated Charcoal For Your Skin

 Mix activated charcoal with a few drops of tea tree oil, about a teaspoon of aloe vera gel, a pinch of salt, and a little water and you’ve got yourself an acne-busting mask.
 Tea tree oil works against Propionibacterium acnes, the bacteria linked to acne while aloe vera gel soothes inflammation associated with it.5 6 So, the combination may help you fight those annoying zits on all three fronts!
 Leave the mask on for around 15 minutes before rinsing off with cold water.7 Remember, though, if you suffer from a severe case, you may need to use medication.

-5. Use Activated Charcoal Dressings To Heal Wounds
+5. Heal Wounds With Activated Charcoal Dressings

 Activated charcoal can help heal damaged skin and wounds.
 It works by drawing out toxins and fluids that weaken the healing process.
 In fact, many dressings use a combination of antibacterial silver and activated charcoal for wound management.
 Speak to your doctor to explore a dressing of activated charcoal to treat an injury or wound you have.8

-6. Ease Itching In People Undergoing Dialysis With Activated Oral Charcoal
+6. Ease Itching With Activated Charcoal

 People on kidney dialysis often get itchy skin.
 This could be due to a variety of reasons including high levels of phosphorus in the body and loss of fluids during dialysis.
 And according to research activated charcoal can help.
 One study found that consuming 6 gm of activated charcoal every day for 8 weeks relieved itching and skin lesions caused by scratching.9 10 Remember, though, it’s important to get your doctor’s go-ahead before consuming activated charcoal.